 Common mistakes to avoid

-- Pelvic Slump: When the abs are not engaged enough, the pelvis tends to sag, putting pressure on the lower back.
+- Pelvic Slump: When your abs aren't engaged enough, your pelvis tends to sag, putting pressure on your lower back.
 To correct this, remember to engage your abs throughout the movement.

 - Elbows too wide: Elbows that are open more than 90 degrees increase the risk of shoulder injury.
 Keep them close to the body for a safer and more efficient movement.

-- Improper hand position: Hands too far forward or back from your shoulders can throw off your posture and reduce the effectiveness of the exercise.
+- Improper hand position: Hands too far forward or back from your shoulders can unbalance your posture and reduce the effectiveness of the exercise.

 How to progress safely